exponea/exponea-android-sdk/README.md

 The SDK does not use any type of Architecture

 ## 👌 Tests
-Using manual depedency injection the application aims to have every class tested using clean coding principles
+Using manual dependency injection the application aims to have every class tested using clean coding principles

 ## 🔗 Useful links
 - [Testing Enviroment](https://app.exponea.com/login)